Laws and Regulations Applicable to the Edwards Aquifer

 Let us begin in the early 1970s.
 At that time, water quality had barely been brought into focus as either a national or a local public concern.
 Only a few years earlier, Texas had been forced to establish a water-policy framework to comply with new federal law, the 1965 National Water Quality Act.
 It had created the Texas Water Quality Board and given it the authority to oversee all efforts to preserve groundwater quality.
 In San Antonio, a “Task Force Committee for Protection of the Edwards Aquifer” had been created with representatives from local government agencies, but it focused mainly on garbage dumping and sewage disposal, not long-term planning for water quality.

 The first regulations for protection of the Edwards were issued by the Texas Water Quality Board in 1970.
 They applied to the recharge and buffer zones in Kinney, Uvalde, Medina, Bexar, Comal, and Hays counties.
 The rules imposed regulations on underground storage tanks, above-ground storage tanks, and sewer lines.
 These rules were more or less a cursory nod to new federal requirements, and there was no real commitment on the part of the Water Quality Board to implement truly protective standards.
-In February of that year, San Antonio’s Task Force Committee heard from Water Quality Board director Hugh Yantis, who signaled his position on Edwards protection by announcing it was probably cheaper to clean dirty water than to maintain Edwards water quality (1).
+In May of the previous year, Water Quality Board director Hugh Yantis had rankled pollution watchdogs when he signaled his position on Edwards water quality at a Board hearing on the topic.
+He said San Antonio might have to put up with a "little pollution" and explained that if it was cheaper to clean dirty water than to prevent pollution in the first place, that might be the proper course.
+The "heart of providing pure water," he said, is to "do it as cheaply as you can."
+(1)

 The issue was about to be brought to the fore because San Antonio was poised for explosive growth.
 San Antonio had once been the largest city in Texas, yet it had long been content to still wear the trappings of a quaint little post-frontier town.
 Dramatic expansion had been left to Houston and Dallas, and San Antonio was the most exclusive and cultured city in Texas.
 The tallest office building in town had been built in the 1920s.
 We all still called it a town, and when you mentioned San Antonio in other states, you had to include “Texas”, otherwise people wouldn’t know where it was.
 But national economic shifts had stimulated great new interest in warmer southern climates, and local merchants had become restless with the slow pace of growth.
 San Antonio changed its mind about development.